Greek Lemon Chicken Orzo Soup – The Ultimate Comfort In A Bowl

 The Role of Orzo: Pasta, Not Rice

-Orzo is not rice—it’s a tiny pasta that soaks up flavor beautifully.
-If you don’t have orzo, use arborio rice or pastina.
-These alternatives will give the soup a slightly different texture but still taste amazing.
+Orzo is not rice, it’s a tiny pasta that soaks up flavor beautifully.
+If you don’t have orzo on hand, here are excellent substitutes:

 Best Broth for Maximum Flavor